FlorSanders/FlorSanders/README.md

 Hi 👋!
 My name is Flor Sanders.

-I am a 22 year old electrical engineering student at Ghent University.
+I am an electrical engineering student at Ghent University.
 Additionally, I freelance part time as a developer and IT consultant.
 Broadly, my interests range from scientific programming applications to machine learning and decentralized web technologies.